 The other thing that could be different was giving more in-depth description of key milestones – The author adopts an unpretentious, quirky and cheeky tone to recount her life for the readers which is effective.
 But I felt a lack of certain depth when it came to the description of the key milestones of her life.
 For instance, in the chapter wherein she talks about her first ever flight, I wanted to know more about the whirlwind of emotions she was experiencing – the jitters, the anxiety and the excitement.
 I was a bit underwhelmed because of the nondescript narration.
 The finale, on the other hand, was handled with deftness, but this was not consistent throughout the book.

-On the whole, keeping the minor instances of turbulence aside, Nothing But The Plane Truth is a fun-filled joyride.
+On the whole, keeping the minor instances of turbulence aside, Nothing But The Plane Truth, published by Amaryllis, is a fun-filled joyride.
 So, fasten your seat belts and get ready to take-off on an intrepid and entertaining journey with this one!

 If you’d like to pick up Nothing But The Plane Truth by Pinki Eppaturi, use our affiliate links: at Flipkart, at Amazon India, and at Amazon US.